Siborgium/pic-randomizer/readme.md

-### pic randomizer
+## Ransel

 #### What

-Pic*tures* randomizer is a small commandline tool, allowing you to easily choose few random files from specified folder.
-It was created for pictures, but works with any kind of files.
+Ransel is small commandline tool, created in order to simplify selection and copying of random files.

 #### Why